 Research Incentive Award (RIAGS)

-Purpose: This initiative is meant to create an incentive for Graduate School students to apply for substantial external funding to support their scholarly and research activities.
+Purpose: This initiative is meant to create an incentive for Graduate School students to apply for external funding to support their scholarly and research activities.
 Such external funding benefits the student both by directly supporting the student's research, and by providing experience in the crucial skills of grant-writing.
 External funding also contributes to Loyola's research profile and productivity.
-This program will allow the Graduate School to track external funding applications and awards and student research activities, facilitating strategic planning and possible student support services.

-Eligibility and Guidelines: This program is designed for Graduate School students who are applying for substantial external funding.
-Such funding opportunities may take the form of dissertation year funding available as an individual award or discipline or topic-specific awards to support research in a particular field or area, but must meet the following requirements:
+Eligibility and Guidelines: Funding opportunities may take the form of dissertation funding available as an individual award or discipline or topic-specific awards to support research in a particular field or area, but must meet the following requirements:

-- The applicant must be a current lakeside Graduate School student (that is, in a program housed on either the Water Tower or the Rogers Park campus) in good academic standing.
+- The applicant must be a current lakeside Graduate School student (that is, in a program housed on either the Water Tower or the Lake Shore campus) in good academic standing.

 - Proposals must meet all of the requirements of the funding agency, and all Loyola guidelines and regulations, including those regulating research with human and animal subjects.